 Most special to me, since I love old cars so much, were two vintage vehicles from the collection of the Maharajah.
 Not long after check in, we took a spin around the grounds in a blue 1937 Ford convertible at Golden Hour.
 Warm wind in our hair, gleaming light bathing the stunning facade of Rambagh Palace, peacocks casually strolling the grounds around us and sounding their mating calls with a cerulean sky overhead — it was the epitome of magical “Incredible India.”

-I loved seeing the ombré flame of our driver’s turban in front of me as we drove.
+I loved seeing the ombré flame of our driver’s turban in front of me as we drove around Rambagh Palace.
 Such a perfect contrast.
 The way men tie turbans, the color for various occasions and the material varies all across India.
-In Rajasthan it’s quite typical to see a longer tail of fabric hanging down the back and a sort of feather effect on top, just to one side.
+In Rajasthan, it’s quite typical to see a long tail of fabric hanging down the back and a sort of feather effect on top, just to one side.

 Like a few other Taj properties across the country, Rambagh Palace is a former residence of the Maharaja.
 In this case, the Maharaja of Jaipur.
 The vintage cars are from his collection and they aren’t the only thing fit for royalty at this magnificent hotel.
 From the welcome you receive, including the musicians, to the food you can pick from the garden with the head Chef before a picnic in a gazebo trailing with jasmine….everything makes you feel like royalty yourself.
 Or at least I did!

 While the land the complex occupies has hosted structures since 1835, it was only in the early 20th century that a palace was constructed based on the designs of Sir Samuel Swindon Jacob.
 The palace built in the midst of acres upon acres of gardens, filled with peacocks – then remained the home of Jaipur’s royalty until 1957.
 Like our first stop in Mumbai though, it was again the level of service that I appreciated most at this property.